Your feet and ankles are swollen and pulsating, you’re tired of needing to pee twenty times a day, and you’ve been craving sushi for months.

 Much debated (not by your partner, of course) but still, there may be some truth that sex (particularly the sperm that helped get you here in the first place) can help induce labor.

-The thought is that the prostaglandins which is contained in your lovers’ baby batter can help stimulate the cervix, which may then lead to contractions.
+The thought is that the prostaglandins which are contained in your lovers’ baby batter can help stimulate the cervix, which may then lead to contractions.

 But let’s be real here, ladies.